mozilla/pkipolicy/rootstore/policy.md

 We consider verification of certificate signing requests to be acceptable if it meets or exceeds the following requirements:

-1.  all information that is supplied by the certificate subscriber MUST be verified by using an independent source of information or an alternative communication channel before it is included in the certificate;
+1. All information that is supplied by the certificate subscriber MUST be verified by using an independent source of information or an alternative communication channel before it is included in the certificate.
-2.  for a certificate capable of being used for digitally signing or encrypting email messages, the CA takes reasonable measures to verify that the entity submitting the request controls the email account associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf;
+2. For a certificate capable of being used for digitally signing or encrypting email messages, the CA takes reasonable measures to verify that the entity submitting the request controls the email account associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf.
-3.  for a certificate capable of being used for SSL-enabled servers, the CA takes reasonable measures to verify that the entity submitting the certificate signing request has registered the domain name(s) referenced in the certificate *or* has been authorized by the domain registrant to act on the registrant’s behalf;
+3. For a certificate capable of being used for SSL-enabled servers, the CA must ensure that the applicant has registered the domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
+This must be done using one or more of the 10 methods documented in section 3.2.2.4 of version 1.4.1 (and not any other version) of the CA/Browser Forum Baseline Requirements.
+The CA's CP/CPS must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.4 it is complying with.
+Even if the current version of the BRs contains a method 3.2.2.4.11, CAs are not permitted to use this method.
-4.  for certificates marked as Extended
-    Validation, the CA MUST comply with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EVGLs].
+4. For certificates marked as Extended Validation, the CA MUST comply with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EVGLs].

 ### 2.3 Baseline Requirements Conformance ###